Your sensor issue resolved with proven project management

 Feasibility in time

 If we must make 100 sensor solutions per week, we want to know whether that time is technically feasible.
-The RD&E manager explains: “We time exactly how long we take to make it.
+The Operations Director explains: “We time exactly how long we take to make it.
 We will then know how many pieces we can make per week and whether the costs from the previous calculation have been covered.”

 We use the Statistical Process Control (SPC) to determine the limits to quality: by how much can the quality deviate?
 We use a control chart to check the quality requirements that are important for your product.